Frequently asked questions

 “an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation, its own staff, or those acting on its behalf, affecting an individual resident or group of residents.”

-• The complaint has already been considered under the complaints policy
+• The complaint has already been considered under the complaints

-• Level of WMC charge, resident is unhappy with the amount of increase rather than believing it has been incorrectly calculated
+• Level of WMC charge, resident is unhappy with the amount of increase rather than believing it has been incorrectly calculated.

-• The complainant refuses to reasonably engage with TCT and/or the process after making the complaint, is abusive to staff or acts unreasonably
+• The complainant refuses to reasonably engage with TCT and/or the process after making the complaint, is abusive to staff or acts unreasonably.

 • Complaints made by TCT staff – these are dealt with under the grievance procedure through HR.

 We want to make our complaints process as easy to access and understand as possible.
+We therefore provide several ways for residents to make a complaint:

 • Email using info@thorngate.org.uk (available for use 24/7)